-In simple terms, digital transformation happens when companies replace outdated or manual processes and technologies with new digital technologies.
+In simple terms, digital transformation happens when companies replace outdated or manual business processes and technologies with new digital technologies.
 To be more specific, digital transformation changes at least one of the following four parts of an organization:

 - Its financial model: New revenue streams, investment strategies or payment options

 - Its value proposition: Self-serve purchasing options for consumers, or digital products

-- Its capabilities: Content streaming or advanced distribution initiatives
+- Its capabilities: New business models including, content streaming or advanced distribution initiatives

 - Its customer engagement strategy: AI-enabled CRM systems or intelligent product personalization for better customer experience

 Some companies draft sweeping digital transformation strategies, make too many changes at once and then stumble into technical oblivion.
-Others buy new computers, load complex enterprise software packages and end up feeling frustrated when their investments don’t add up to revenue gains.
+Others buy new computers, load complex enterprise software packages and end up feeling frustrated when their investments don’t add up to business value and revenue gains.

-Digital transformation isn’t as simple as an off-the-shelf CRM system or a hardware upgrade.
+Digital business transformation isn’t as simple as an off-the-shelf CRM system or a hardware upgrade.
 Purchasing a prefab mobile solution, for example, won’t transform your business into a digital company.

 Bespoke products — and sage advice from a great consulting agency — might cost a little more in the short term, but they boost company value in the medium and long term.

 Transformative vs Non-Transformative Companies

 To know where you’re going, you have to know where you’re at.
-When Gartner talks about digital transformation and journey planning, it identifies four distinct company profiles, or classes: enablement, optimization, transformation and industry vision.
+When Gartner talks about digital transformation initiatives and journey planning, it identifies four distinct company profiles, or classes: enablement, optimization, transformation and industry vision.

 Enablement-class companies are essentially stagnant.
 Tech costs are high, but not for the right reasons; outdated software and obsolete hardware cause problems and need attention constantly.
-Tech is seen as a stumbling block rather than a helpful addition to the business.
+Digital technology is seen as a stumbling block rather than a helpful addition to the business.

 Tech-friendly executives at enablement-class companies find it hard to introduce meaningful optimization strategies to their business processes.
 Support for digital transformation initiatives is nonexistent.
 To achieve change, IT leaders at enablement-class companies have to start with the basics: reliable IT systems, mobile computing and cloud storage, for instance.